ocp-power-automation/ocs-upi-kvm/README.md

 The pull-secret.txt is required for the scripts create-ocp.sh and deploy-ocs-ci.sh.
-Download your managed pull secrets from https://cloud.redhat.com/openshift/install/pull-secret and add the secret for **quay.io/rhceph-dev** noted above to this json formatted file.
+Download your managed pull secrets from https://cloud.redhat.com/openshift/install/pull-secret and add the secret for **quay.io/rhceph-dev** noted above to the pull-secret.txt file.
 You will also need to add the secret for **registry.svc.ci.openshift.org** which may be obtained as follows:

 1. Become a member of [openshift organization](https://github.com/openshift)
 2.  login to https://api.ci.openshift.org/console/catalog